dpsjksjx900/VideoEnhancer/README.md

 The Tkinter GUI (`GUI.py`) now exposes upscaling alongside interpolation.
 Select an input file, choose a RIFE model, enable the *Upscale* checkbox and pick the desired upscaler and model.
 When you click **Start**, the video will be interpolated and optionally upscaled using your chosen settings.

+The GUI will automatically install RIFE and FFmpeg on first launch if they are missing.
+Use `python GUI.py --install` or choose **Tools → Install Dependencies** in the menu to run the installer manually.

 ## Example Commands

 ```bash